IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 summary: "This manifest uses the 'start' property to specify which Canvas the client should display on initialization of the resource."
 ---

-## Use Cas
+## Use Case

-In some cases, a book object will have front matter, such as blank pages (or perhaps shots of the binding and other non-textual views or color calibration images), that most users would like to skip.
-In this use case, we use the `start` property to tell the presentation client to skip the initial Canvas (a blank page) and instead display the second Canvas (where the content begins) when loading the resource.
+In some cases, a book object will have front matter that most users would like to skip, such as blank pages (or perhaps shots of the binding and other non-textual views or color calibration images).
+In this recipe, we demonstrate using the `start` property to tell the presentation client to skip the initial Canvas (a blank page) and instead display the second Canvas (where the content begins) when loading the resource.

 ## Implementation Notes